Jen Braun, MS, LPCC, CH (she/her)

 I had other visions for my life, so I was considering taking a leap of faith.
 My wife supported the idea.
 “What’s the worst thing that could happen?” she mused.

-By the way, the irony is not lost on me that, after so many years spent helping other people metaphorically find the ground beneath their feet, I literally found myself trying to put the ground beneath mine.
+By the way, the irony is not lost on me that after so many years spent helping other people metaphorically find the ground beneath their feet, I literally found myself trying to put the ground beneath mine.

-When I made the decision to leave my nonprofit, I was at the height of my career in child welfare: Ampersand Families was doing exceptional work (it still does!), not only shepherding resilient-yet-vulnerable youth to what is called “permanency” in child welfare, but also providing leadership in Minnesota and nationally to champion policies and practices that expanded family and youth participation, community engagement, child welfare systems change, and innovative practices.
+When I made the decision to leave, I was at the height of my career in child welfare: Ampersand Families was doing exceptional work (it still does!), not only shepherding resilient-yet-vulnerable youth to what is called “permanency” in child welfare, but also providing leadership in Minnesota and nationally to champion policies and practices that expanded family and youth participation, community engagement, child welfare systems change, and innovative practices.
 It was well documented that teens “aging out” of foster care faced grim prospects* – many without a place to live, unemployed, and worse.
 Healthy communities rely on engaged citizens, and the social justice mission of Ampersand Families was critical in bringing a large group of disenfranchised young people back into the fold of family and community life.

-So I’d spent over two intense decades working with teens and families.
-I’d also developed and led workshops nationally, been featured as a keynote speaker, and provided extensive consultation and training to other child welfare professionals.
-Additionally, my work with two teen siblings in foster care had been featured in the one-hour American RadioWorks documentary "Wanted: Parents," which aired on National Public Radio and won the producers the Casey Medal for Meritorious Journalism.
-I’d also authored the American Public Media essay, “Why Bother?”, which recounted my personal and professional views on teen adoption.
+After spending over two intense decades working with teens and families, I’d also developed and led workshops nationally, been featured as a keynote speaker, and provided extensive consultation and training to other child welfare professionals.
+Additionally, my work with two teen siblings in foster care had been featured in the American RadioWorks/APM Reports documentary Wanted: Parents, which aired on National Public Radio and won the producers the Casey Medal for Meritorious Journalism.
+I’d also authored an article ("Why Bother?") for American Public Media, sharing my personal and professional views on teen adoption.
 My other experience included: participating in The Homecoming Project (a successful five-year federal project that laid the groundwork for Ampersand); supervising staff at a nonprofit focused on family and teen crisis intervention; and providing hypnotherapy to clients at a hypnosis clinic.

 In terms of fancy papers, I have a master’s degree in counseling from the University of Wisconsin-Madison and am a licensed professional clinical counselor through the Minnesota Board of Behavioral Health and Therapy.
 I also hold a certification in hypnotherapy from the National Guild of Hypnotists.